What pain and symptoms are associated with the Flexor Carpi Radialis muscle?

 Cold Compression Sleeve For Forearm Injury and Pain

 Freeze Sleeve Cold Therapy Compression Sleeve is recommended by medical professionals for treatment of injury, recovery, and over-use soreness.
 The sleeve provides total circumference cold therapy and compression that other cold treatments do not provide.
 The sleeve slides on and features material that can be worn on bare skin, allowing you to be mobile during treatment.
 It can be used for most areas of the arms and legs.

 Warm Therapy Gel For Forearm, Wrist, and Hand Injury and Pain

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat associated with other heating creams and gels.
 It works well for post-injury pain and stiffness as well as chronic arthritis pain as it can be applied several times a day.
-Apply Sombra to the inside of the elbow and front of the forearm rubbing it down to the hand and base of the thumb to ease the pain.
+Apply Sombra to the inside of the elbow and front of the forearm rubbing it down to the hand and base of the thumb to ease flexor carpi radialis pain.